YusefZahran/OSC_Tasks/Session3/README.md

 ## Step 4.2: Installing Vim

-Note: vim was not installed on the system and was needed for the following step, so I installed it and included it as a step
+Note: vim was not on the system and was needed for the following step, so I installed it and included it as a step

 ![Step 4.2](imgs/step_5.png)

 ## Step 4.3: Running Vim and killing it

-Note: the sleep process was terminated previously so it no longer shows in ps, and and "T" shows under the S column for vim in the ps -l command, signifying it being terminated
+Note: the sleep process was terminated previously so it no longer shows in ps, and "T" shows under the S column for vim in the ps -l command, signifying it being terminated

 ![Step 4.3](imgs/step_6.png)